 Yet, if you’re a fan of the fall bite, you know that “better” fishing is yet to come.
 The question is always “when.”
-Though it’s always a good time to go fishing, weather is a primary driver to fish activity levels, and consistent weather is always welcome.
-For the fall bite then, we’re looking for consistent cooling temperatures at night that drop lake temperatures from the 70’s into the 60’s.
+Though it’s always a good time to go fishing, the weather is a primary driver of fish activity levels, and consistent weather is always welcome.
+For the fall bite then, we’re looking for consistent cooling temperatures at night that drop lake temperatures from the 70 are into the 60s.
 Where springtime warmth is a welcome factor to the bite getting better, autumn warm-ups reverse that water temperature curve and confuse fish and fishing locations.

 That first water-temp benchmark can be a small blip or road bump for most anglers, as depending on the system, few fish will readily change their program due to small swings in water temperature.
-In most of the waters I target, water temperatures in the 60’s still means summer patterns.
-That may be vertical jigging deeper edges, or rigging big chubs in these same locations, but either way indicates a heightened willingness to eat.
+In most of the waters I target, water temperatures in the 60s still mean summer patterns.
+That may be vertical jigging deeper edges or rigging big chubs in these same locations, but either way indicates a heightened willingness to eat.

-The next drop into the 50’s is when most anglers would consider the fall fishing to be “on.”
-In smaller lakes, fish start to congregate more from offshore structure to main-lake points or other shoreline breaks.
-They can still be deep however, especially during the daytime hours in clear systems without an abundance of wind.
+The next drop into the 50s is when most anglers would consider the fall fishing to be “on.”
+In smaller lakes, fish start to congregate more from offshore structures to main-lake points or other shoreline breaks.
+They can still be deep, however, especially during the daytime hours in clear systems without an abundance of wind.

 Yet, no two systems are alike when it comes to turnover, meaning you can be fishing jigging raps in 25 FOW on a deep summer pattern any given fall, then cross the street and not find anything going in the depths on another lake.
 That’s what can be frustrating in the fall, as some lakes may be on fire with others still going through the dynamic changes that are a part of autumn fishing.

 All of which underscores the ups and downs of fall that we often wait for, yet seem to miss or never experience.
-The best time to fish, is when you have time to fish, bar none.
-That said, if you’ve got the flexibility to pick your spots, look to cooling water temps all the way down to the mid 40’s, and leverage big wind events to experience some of the best fishing of the year.
-Study water temperatures and recent weather patterns until you dial in magic combinations on the water bodies you target, but don’t fret if turnover puts a damper in your plans temporarily.
+The best time to fish is when you have time to fish, bar none.
+That said, if you’ve got the flexibility to pick your spots, look to cooling water temps all the way down to the mid-’40s, and leverage big wind events to experience some of the best fishing of the year.
+Study water temperatures and recent weather patterns until you dial in magic combinations on the water bodies you target, but don’t fret if turnover puts a damper on your plans temporarily.
 Better angling is yet to come.